 - Maynard Gordon (Community Trustee): Maynard was elected in 2014.
 He is a local Brixtonian who has worked with many local community organisations and with both the private and public sector in construction and regeneration.

 - Maggie Owolade (Community Trustee): Maggie is a local resident, social housing tenant and parent.
 She has been actively involved in a wide range of local community campaigns, is a governor of Effra Early Years Centre, Chair of the Rosendale Primary School RCK after school club and a founding member of the Elm Green school Parent-Promoter governing board and currently am co-chair of St Jude’s Primary School’s PTA.
 She also has extensive charity based experience in the drug and alcohol fields, with young people, families and with older people in a career spanning 30 years.

-- Paul Flaherty (Community Trustee and Treasurer): Paul grew up in Brixton, lives on Somerleyton Road and worked in the old Granville Arcade.
+- Paul Flaherty (Community Trustee): Paul grew up in Brixton, lives on Somerleyton Road and worked in the old Granville Arcade.
 He trained as a civil engineer, has worked on a wide range of large construction projects and for the British Army.
 He now runs his own business in the lift engineering business and wants to help young people in Brixton to fulfil their potential.

 - Brad Carroll (Director – Volunteer): Brad was the co-founder of Brixton Green and served on the National Community Land Trust Supervisory Board where he had a particular focus on proving the relevance of the CLT model in urban environments.
 He is a Lambeth born resident (both his mother and grand-mother lived on Somerleyton Road).